This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Off the heat, add the salt and vanilla extract.
 Whisk and pour into a heatproof bowl to cool.½ tsp kosher salt, 1 tsp vanilla extract

-- At the stem end, pierce each apple with a stick to create a handle.6 small crisp apples
+- At the stem end, pierce each apple with a stick to create a handle.6 small sweet, crisp apples (such as Honeycrisp, Fuji, Pink Lady, Jazz, Envy, or Cosmic Crisp)

 - When the caramel is room temperature and thickened, melt the chocolate in the microwave.
 Heat for 30 seconds, stir and heat again.
 Continue until just melted.4 oz dark chocolate